Huron County, Ontario: Government

-The Huron County Council consists of fifteen members from the nine area municipalities to ensure that each is represented on this council.
+The Huron County Council consists of fifteen members from the nine area municipalities, ensuring that each of which is represented on this council.
 Each year, a Warden is elected from the group; this individual chairs meetings and represents the County at various functions.
-Elected to Ashfeild-Colborne-Wawanosh Council in 2014, and acclaimed as Mayor in 2018, the current Warden is Glen McNeil.
+Elected to Ashfeild-Colborne-Wawanosh Council in 2014 and acclaimed as Mayor in 2018, the current Warden is Glen McNeil.

 Most of the population of the county resides in the Huron—Bruce, formerly Huron and Huron—Middlesex, federal electoral district.
-The majority also reside in the Huron—Bruce (provincial electoral district) formerly known as Huron and Huron—Middlesex.
+The majority also reside in the Huron—Bruce (provincial electoral district), formerly known as Huron and Huron—Middlesex.

 The county's Official Plan (2015) addresses the following issues: "agriculture, community services, the economy, natural environment, extractive resources, and settlement patterns."
 According to this document, agriculture is a particularly significant part of the economy since "Huron leads all counties and regions in Ontario in total value of production; and it also exceeds the production totals of several provinces".